kakemos/pg5100_2022_exam/README.md

 ## How to use
 <ins>**Open Docker before starting in the terminal**</ins>
-Start by directing to the project files.
+Start by directing to the project files in terminal.
 Then continue:
 - ``` cd src/main/resources/docker ```
 - ``` docker compose up -d ```